Haixing-Hu/vue3-class-component/README.md

   value matches the declared type and will issue a warning if it doesn't.
 For more details, see [Prop Validation].

+  If multiple possible types are allowed for the prop, an array of constructors can be  specified in this option.
+For example: `{ type: [Boolean, String] }`.

   Note that a prop with a `Boolean` type affects its value casting behavior both in development and production modes.
 See [Boolean Casting] for more details.